Big7asty/wherethef/README.md

 # Wherethef.py

 'wherethef.py' is an open source administration tool for pulling all files within a timeframe you specify into a new directory.
-The use case for this tool is to make penetration tests/vulnerability assessment data transfer a little easier.
+The use case for this tool is to make penetration tests/vulnerability assessment end of day data transfer a little easier.

 # IMPORTANT!